diquah/modeval/README.md

 The Parser class will use a basic mathematical ruleset if no specific ruleset is specified.
 Use the default ruleset as a guide on how to make custom ones.

-***Warning:*** You cannot change the ruleset of a parser once it has been initialized.
+:warning: ***Warning:*** You cannot change the ruleset of a parser once it has been initialized.
 Create a new parser instead.

 ```python
 from modeval import Parser, Ruleset, meval